wp-plugins/juna-it-poll/readme.txt

 * Pictures of answer-It is used in the third version.
 You can create the given question by pictures and make it more simple - Poll.

+  How do I check the results without polling myself?